SixLabors/docs/articles/imagesharp.drawing/gettingstarted.md

 image.Save("star.png");
 ```

 [`Paint(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.PaintExtensions) creates a canvas for each frame being processed.
-Drawing is recorded through that canvas and applied when the paint operation runs.
+Drawing is recorded through that canvas, and the canvas is disposed by the paint processor after your callback returns.
+That disposal step replays the recorded timeline into the frame.

 ## Combine Drawing Operations

 Most real compositions combine background fills, path drawing, text, image drawing, clipping, and image processors.
+Keep those concerns separate in the code: geometry decides where drawing can happen, brushes and pens decide how pixels are produced, text options decide layout, and canvas state decides which later commands are clipped, transformed, blended, or processed.

-Keep the source images and brushes alive until the `Paint(...)` call has completed because the canvas records commands first and replays them later.
+Keep source images, image brushes, fonts, and reusable paths alive until the `Paint(...)` call has completed because the canvas records commands first and replays them later.
+The `Apply(...)` call in this example is also a replay barrier: it processes the pixels produced by earlier commands and does not include drawing that happens later.

 ```csharp
 using SixLabors.Fonts;